What is projection welding and how does it work?

 9. Repeatability

 Repeatability is a measure of the consistency of the welding process over many cycles.
-This parameter is particularly important in series production, where consistent quality is required over many parts.
-Factors such as stability of welding current, consistency of electrode force and precise control of welding time contribute to repeatability.
+This parameter is particularly important in series production, where consistent quality is required across many parts.
+Factors such as the stability of welding current, consistency of electrode force, and precise control of welding time contribute to repeatability.

 10. Surface finish of the workpieces

-The surface condition of the workpieces to be welded influences the contact resistance and thus the welding quality.
-Clean and smooth surfaces ensure good electrical contact and even heat distribution.
-Dirty or oxidized surfaces can result in uneven welded joints.
+The surface condition of the workpieces to be welded influences the contact resistance and, thus, the welding quality.
+Clean and smooth surfaces ensure good electrical contact and even heat distribution, while dirty or oxidized surfaces can result in uneven welded joints.

 Advantages of Projection Welding